Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample02_DenseCaptions.md

 ### Generate dense captions for an image file

 This example demonstrates how to generate dense captions for the image file [sample.jpg](https://aka.ms/azai/vision/image-analysis-sample.jpg) using the `ImageAnalysisClient`.
-The synchronous `Analyze` method call returns an `ImageAnalysisResult` object, which contains the generated dense captions and their confidence scores in the range [0, 1].
+The `Analyze` method call returns an `ImageAnalysisResult` object, which contains the generated dense captions and their confidence scores in the range [0, 1].
 By default, the captions may contain gender terms (for example: "man", "woman", "boy", "girl").
 You have the option to request gender-neutral terms (for example: "person", "child") by setting `genderNeutralCaption = True` when calling `Analyze`.

 Notes: